mohini1103/EduPresenceTracker/README.md

 # **Edu Presence Tracker 🎓📊**
-_A Smart Attendance Management System using Spring Boot

 Edu Presence Tracker is a web-based **Attendance Management System** designed to automate and streamline the process of tracking student attendance.
 Built using **Spring Boot (Java) for the backend** ,this application provides a secure, efficient, and user-friendly platform for **students, faculty, and administrators** to manage attendance records.

 ## **Features 🚀**